ngladkikh/pkonfig/README.md

 print(config.int_attr)    # None
 ```

-When `None` is default value field is treated as nullable.
+When `None` is default value the field is treated as nullable.

 #### Field nullability